Phyya/alx-pre_course/0x01-git/README.md

 # Git directory

-This is directory for all git related works.
+This is directory for all git related works - updated.